-This objective will be evaluated by the results of the 2006 FCAT Writing Plus Test.
-Interim assessments will be utilized to monitor progress and make adjustments to instruction.
+This objective will be evaluated by the results of the 2007 FCAT Writing Plus Test.
+District pre and post-tests will be utilized to monitor progress and make adjustments to instruction.

 GOAL 4: SCIENCE

 Alignment of Objective to the Florida Department of Education and the District Strategic Plan